dataforgoodfr/batch7_satellite_ges/README.md

 More info on the mission on <https://earth.esa.int/web/eoportal/satellite-missions/o/oco-2>.

-NASA made global CO² image (see bellow), however it is an extrapolation of the data, and not what the satellite really see.
+The NASA made a global CO² image (see bellow), however this is an extrapolation of the data, and not what the satellite really see.

 ![NASA Global CO²](https://www.jpl.nasa.gov/images/oco/20090219/sinks-browse.jpg)